 Term 2: Exploring issues with teacher-in-role (The Case of the Missing Teen)

 Term 3: Devising (Three Wishes) and Working with Scripts

 Years 9 and 10 – 4 lessons per fortnight

 Year 11 – 5 lessons per fortnight

 Students who choose Drama as one of their GCSE options build upon the skills they developed in Years 7 and 8.
 They work on longer projects and create performances, as well as writing about performances and studying a plays for the written exam.

 GCSE results in Drama:

 These are organised regularly, and although some are aimed primarily at those studying GCSE Drama, most are open to all, or targeted at specific year groups.
-In 2017-18 we saw “Around the World in 80 Days” at the Lowry and “Guys and Dolls” at the Royal Exchange Theatre and “Mary Poppins” at the Palace Theatre in Manchester.
-I book evening performances, as being part of a mainly adult audience gives students a better experience of theatre etiquette.
+In 2017-18 we saw “Around the World in 80 Days” at the Lowry and “Guys and Dolls” at the Royal Exchange Theatre, and have seats booked for “Blood Brothers” in April 2019.
+We go to evening performances, as being part of a mainly adult audience gives students a better experience of theatre etiquette.
 GCSE Drama students are expected to attend.
 Watching professional performances can be inspirational, giving students ideas for their own performances and broadening their understanding of theatre.

-Anyone can get involved in this, provided they have the two essential qualities of enthusiasm and commitment, and I would encourage everyone to!
+Anyone can get involved in this, provided they have the two essential qualities of enthusiasm and commitment, and I would encourage everyone to join in!
 The teamwork and discipline required throughout the rehearsal process, the adrenalin rush of the performance and the resulting pride in their achievement can have a lasting impact on an individual’s confidence and self-esteem.